Church of God, International

 Military Service

 "The CGI differs from Dr. Meredith in the matter of military service and war.
 Mr. James told The Journal that the CGI "has no policy" against members serving in the military" (Overton Mac.
 COG leaders react to terrorist attacks.
 The Journal.
 September 30, 2001).
-It should be noted that Bronson James is part of CGI's top management.
+It should be noted that Bronson James was part of CGI's top management until his death in January 2023.

 An article of related interest may be Military Service and the COGs.